empriselab/RCareWorld/README.md

 # Starter Scripts for Bathing and Dressing Tasks
 Check the `test_bathing.py` and `test_dressing.py` to get an overall idea about how to use the simulation environments.
 Your score will be stored in a json file called `spongeScore.json` for bathing and `dressingScore.json` for dressing under `~/.config/unity3d/RCareWorld/RCareWorld/`

+# Submit to EvalAI
+Once you are done with your solutions, submit your code to EvalAI following [this](https://rcareworld.readthedocs.io/en/phy-robo-care/) tutorial.
+Remember, you need to sign up as a team on EvalAI before Sep 8 (11:59pm AOE) to participate.